Sqash/artist-base/README.md

 ## //TODO (notes for me)

-- Carousel galleries
+1. Carousel galleries
   - Determine whether ng or bootstrap.
   - Make it a component/service.

-- Paypal hooks
+2. Paypal hooks

-- Script to unpack /dist into top level dir for github pages project. (grunt build CDNifies everything into /dist)
+3. Script to unpack /dist into top level dir for github pages project. (grunt build CDNifies everything into /dist)

+4. Make a wiki page for all the resource files

+5. Version 1.0! :D

 ## Build & development